Stinging Nettle Uses: How to Eat, Harvest, and Use Nettles

 Photo: encierro/Shutterstock

 Nettles are an edible treat!
-Young, tender nettles rank among the yummiest, most nutritious of green vegetables.
+Young, tender nettles rank among the yummiest and most nutritious of green vegetables.
 And don’t worry!
 Even the lightest cooking eliminates the stinging hair during the process.

 A rich source of calcium, iron, magnesium, and other minerals and of high levels of vitamins C and A, they also contain more protein than other green vegetables (dried leaves are 25 percent protein!).
-What’s more, many of these nutrients act as antioxidants inside your body, defending your cells against damage from free radicals.
-This is linked to aging, cancer, and other harmful diseases.
+What’s more, many of these nutrients act as antioxidants inside your body, defending your cells against damage from free radicals, which are linked to aging, cancer, and other harmful diseases.

 Nettles have a mineral taste like a strong spinach—and are full of iron.
-In fact, you can slightly steam young, tender nettles leaves like you would spinach.
-You can enjoy them as a side dish with a bit of butter melted on top; turn them into delicious pesto; or add them to soups, stews, and quiches.
+In fact, you can slightly steam young, tender nettle leaves like you would spinach.
+You can enjoy them as a side dish with a bit of butter melted on top, turn them into delicious pesto, or add them to soups, stews, and quiches.
 You can freeze or dry them in the same way that you would spinach or parsley.
-Again, nettle need to be lightly cooked to remove the string.
+Again, nettles need to be lightly cooked to remove the sting.

-1. While wearing your gloves, cut off the tough stalks of your nettle leaves and wash the leaves.
+1. While wearing gloves, cut off the tough stalks of the nettle leaves and wash the leaves.
 You’ll need 2 cups of leaves for this recipe (or cut it in half).
 Massage in olive oil until the leaves become soft.

-2. In a pot, heat up a tablespoon of olive oil and a chopped onion and 3 chopped cloves of garlic and cook until translucent.
+2. In a pot, heat up a tablespoon of olive oil, a chopped onion, and 3 chopped cloves of garlic, and cook until translucent.

 3. Now add 2 cups of diced potato (about 2 potatoes).
-Add 2 tsp stock/bouillon and 2 cups of water.
+Add 2 teaspoons of stock/bouillon and 2 cups of water.

-4. Cover the pan with a lid, and let it simmer for 10 minutes or when potato is soft.
+4. Cover the pan with a lid and let it simmer for 10 minutes or until potato is soft.

 5. Add nettle leaves.
-Cook for one minute or when leaves are wilted.
+Cook for 1 minute or until leaves are wilted.

 6. Add a tablespoon of lemon juice.
 Then blend the soup until smooth.
 Season to taste.